Isaiah Thomas (politician): Police Reform

 In June 2020, Thomas and other lawmakers called for a slate of reforms in the wake of the murder of George Floyd, including residency requirements for police and recruiting more people of color for police work.

 In October 2020, Thomas introduced a bill intended to decrease racial profiling by police during traffic stops.
-The bill would require more than a minor traffic violation for police to pull over a vehicle.
+The Driving Equality ordinance alters which low-level motor vehicle violations can be enforced with a traffic stop as the primary enforcement mechanism.
+The eight motor vehicle code violations enforced by Driving Equality are: